theXiaoWang/Remnant-of-Ruin-Alpha/Readme.md

 # Remnant of Ruin
 This is a deck-building Roguelike demo game I created with 2 others back in 2019.
-I was mainly in charge of design, music, sound, and animation
+I was mainly in charge of design, music, sound, and animation.
+You can also download this demo here: https://drive.google.com/file/d/1fmgjCM_MKwOE1fhWpNLrrsJSPxywTPOI/view?usp=sharing

 ![RoRScreenshot](https://user-images.githubusercontent.com/84678151/125377779-7b141000-e385-11eb-9c68-70008638cb79.jpg)